coq/coq/doc/ltac2.md

 Note that abbreviations are not typechecked at all, and may result in typing errors after expansion.

+# Debug

+When the option `Ltac2 Backtrace` is set, toplevel failures will be printed with a backtrace.

 # Compatibility layer with Ltac1

 ## Ltac1 from Ltac2